E-Mail Special Action Specification

 |Timeout Value||Timeout for look-up (defaults to ADO default value)|

 |Data Field Name||The name of the data field to use from the matched entry.|

 |code||A code which will be used as the default numeric action code for matched items.
 In a 'combined' index/list, the supplied code will be incremented by one for domain-name matches.
 If not supplied, only the action code from the list will be returned.|

 |domain||A keyword which indicates that the index/list contains only domain names to be matched|

 |combined||A keyword which indicates that the index/list contains both e-mail addresses and domain names|

 |EmptyOK||A keyword which indicates that the index/list may be empty.
 This suppresses the check that ensures that at least one entry has been loaded from the file.
 Failure to load any entries could be a symptom of a corrupted file.|

 |WSDelim||A keyword which indicates that any number of white spaces may separate the phone number and the action code in a loaded TXT list.|

-The NDX file may contain a positive numeric data value for each entry, and the TXT file may contain a positive numeric data value separated from the address/domain entry by a single TAB character (or any whitespace, if WSDelim is used).
+The NDX file may contain a positive numeric data value for each entry, the TXT file may contain a positive numeric data value separated from the address/domain entry by a single TAB character (or any whitespace, if WSDelim is used), and the database data field may also contain a numeric value.
 If present, this will override the default numeric action code.

 $if 1234 $in @ACTION_CODES